xak2000/nomad/website/source/docs/configuration/tls.html.md

 start the Nomad agent.

-This section of the documentation only covers the configuration options for `tls` stanza.
+This section of the documentation only covers the configuration options for `tls` block.
 To understand how to setup the certificates themselves, please see the [Encryption Overview Guide](/guides/security/encryption.html).

 ## `tls` Parameters